 Invite Me To Your Book Club

 I love speaking with book clubs: the give and take with readers, the insightful questions, and the opportunity to interact with people from all over the country.
-If you’d like me to participate in your book club either in person or via Skype, please fill out the form below.
+If you’d like me to participate in your book club either in person or via Zoom, please fill out the form below.

 WE CAME HERE TO SHINE – Book Club Discussion Guide

 I hope these questions enhance your book club’s discussion of WE CAME HERE TO SHINE.
 Please note that the questions below will give away elements of the plot, so it’s best to read the book before reviewing the guide.
 Tag me on social media with photos of your book club holding up their copies of WE CAME HERE TO SHINE and I’ll share!
 Thank you.

 - The World’s Fair plays the role of another character in the novel.
 Have you ever attended a World’s Fair yourself or know someone who has?
 If you haven’t attended one, based upon the description in the novel, do you think it’s something you would have wanted to go to?
 Why or why not?
 And how, if at all, did the fair’s depiction in the novel teach you about, or change your impression of, this important event?

 - The New York World’s Fair of 1939 took place as the Great Depression was winding down and as World War II was beginning.
 What do you know about the political and cultural landscapes of the time that inform the storylines of the characters and the timing of the World’s Fair in general?

 - If you could time travel back to 1939, which exhibits or buildings would you visit?
 What souvenirs would you buy?